-Glover-Archbold Trail is a 3.1 mile moderately trafficked out and back trail located near Washington, DC that features a river and is good for all skill levels.
+Glover-Archbold Trail is a 3.1 mile moderately trafficked out and back trail located near Washington, District of Columbia that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash